Legal Command Soldiers Recognize Excellence, Dedication

 |0

-This work, Legal Command Soldiers Recognize Excellence, Dedication [Image 4 of 4], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Legal Command Soldiers Recognize Excellence, Dedication, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT